 Some individuals will want you to go with them.
 They may want help asking questions and taking notes.
 Others may want to go to the checkup on their own.
 In either situation, be sure the person is prepared.

 Give the doctor copies of the person’s lists of:

 Make sure you do the following things:

-- Review any existing health problems.
-Make sure the doctor is aware of any changes.
+* Review any existing health problems.
+Make the doctor aware of any changes.

-- Go over the list of medications.
+* Go over the list of medications.
 Discuss any difficulty in taking medications.
 Tell the doctor if the medications aren’t working.
-Share if the person you support is experiencing any side effects from the medicine.
+Share if you are having any side effects from the medicine.

 Make sure ALL these questions get asked and answered.
 Take notes.
 Write down important information or ask the doctor to write it down.
 Ask for written instructions for any medication changes.

 If the doctor recommends a preventive test, make sure the person gets answers to these questions:

 * What can I do to prepare?
 When and where will I get the test?
 Do I need to have someone go with me?

 * What happens during the test?
 Will it be painful?
 Is there anything else I should know about the test?